top of page

 Congee is the foremost of the easy-to-digest foods in Oriental medicine, used for all types of imbalanced digestion.
 It is a great food to start with after you’ve been unable to eat.
 In addition to being easy on the system, it is said to “nourish the Digestive Qi (energy).”
 Congee is a thin gruel or porridge that is often used as breakfast in parts of China.
 There are many recipes available online, but I will give you the basic formula here:

-I recommend using brown rice, millet, quinoa or buckwheat, as these are gluten-free, and usually easy-to-digest.
+I recommend using brown rice, millet, quinoa or buckwheat, as these are gluten-free, and usually easy to digest.
 Use 1 part whole grain to 5 parts water.
 Cook on low for several hours.
 I usually cook this in a crock pot overnight on the “low” setting.

 Small amounts of various fruits, vegetables, or spices may be added, depending on your individual TCM diagnosis.
 Examples include ginger, cardamom, raisins, chopped carrots and apples, which add a touch of flavor and texture to the congee, but are well-cooked for easy digestion.
-Or your acupuncturist may prefer you to use vegetables such as zucchini, celery, water chestnuts.
-Either way, go easy on the added ingredients, because the blandness of the congee is what makes it gentle on the digestion and nourishing for the Digestive Qi.
+Or your Clearwater acupuncturist may prefer you to use vegetables such as zucchini, celery, water chestnuts.
+Either way, go easy on the added ingredients because the blandness of the congee is what makes it gentle on the digestion and nourishing for the Digestive Qi.

 You can also put cooked congee through a blender to feed to infants and toddlers with “tummy problems.”
 Again, ask your acupuncturist for which herbs, spices, fruits or veggies may be added to your child’s congee for his or her condition.